How to Use Birth Control to Regulate Hormones and Diminish Mood Swings

 From the onset of puberty and through menopause, women will experience cycles of hormonal fluctuations that affect mood, reproductive processes, and brain chemistry.
 It’s possible that these constant hormonal fluctuations that are a natural part of being female may explain why women are at higher risk of experience mood disorders such as depression and anxiety.

-Women are also subject to experience PMS in the week leading up to menstruation, and in more severe cases, a condition called premenstrual dysphoric disorder or PMDD.
+Women are also subject to experience PMS in the week leading up to menstruation, and in more severe cases, a condition called premenstrual dysphoric disorder (PMDD).
 Unlike PMS, PMDD is a debilitating condition that can severely impact a woman’s mood and put her at higher risk of suicide attempts.
 Research on PMDD shows that roughly half of all women’s suicide attempts are made with the first four days before or after menstruation.

 Women with allergies and skin disorders are also prone to flare-ups around the time of menstruation if they have PMDD.
 PMDD is known to affect between 3% and 8% of all women of reproductive age.
 Symptoms usually start in a woman’s twenties, and symptoms can worsen during perimenopause.